 The well documented supernova explosion of 1604 was observed by Johannes Kepler in the constellation of Ophiuchus, and was later used by Galileo to counter the Aristotelian dogma of the changeless nature of the heavens.
 Kepler’s Supernova took place 20,000 light-years away, and at magnitude −2.5 was seen during the day for almost one month.

 The 13th constellation on the zodiac belt Ophiuchus, honours the ancient medical healer known by the Ancient Greeks as ‘Aesclepius’ and Egyptians as Imhotep.
-Aesclepius was the son of Apollo and the mortal princess Coronis, and was raised and mentored by the centaur Chiron, who instructed him in the art of medicine.
-Aesclepius later became famous as a medicine man with miraculous healing abilities, and was given by Athena a magic potion made from the blood of the snake-haired Gorgon.
-However, Aesclepius offended Zeus by using the potion to raise the dead for money and upsetting the natural order of the universe.
-He was subsequently killed by a thunderbolt from Zeus who later acknowledged the good Asclepius had achieved in his life, and so placed him among the stars as the constellation Ophiuchus.
+Aesclepius, the son of Apollo and the mortal princess Coronis, was raised and mentored by the centaur Chiron, who instructed him in the art of medicine.
+In time, Aesclepius became famous as a miracle-working medicine man, and was later given a magical healing potion by the goddess Athena made from the blood of the snake-haired Gorgon.
+However, Aesclepius offended Zeus by using the potion to raise the dead for money, and therby upsetting the natural order of the universe.
+He was subsequently killed by a thunderbolt from Zeus, who later acknowledged the good Asclepius had achieved during his life, and so placed him among the stars as the constellation Ophiuchus.